xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 permalink: katalon-studio/docs/import-export-desired-capabilities.html
 ---

-When desired capabilities need to use across projects, users have to manually re-define them again in a project in use, which is time-consuming and error-prone.

-Consequently, from version 8.0.0, Katalon Studio allows you to import and export desired capabilities in the Katalon Studio project(s).
-These functions support you to work with [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html) more efficiently and less error-prone.
+From version 8.0.0 onwards, you can use desired capabilities across Katalon Studio project(s) by importing and exporting desired capabilities in a JSON file.
+With this new feature, you don't have to manually re-define them again in another project, making your work more efficient and less error-prone.
+See also [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).

 <table>
 	<tbody>